Geostationary orbit: Inclination

 An inclination of zero ensures that the orbit remains over the equator at all times, making it stationary with respect to latitude from the point of view of a ground observer (and in the Earth-centered Earth-fixed reference frame).

 Period

 The orbital period is equal to exactly one sidereal day.
 This means that the satellite will return to the same point above the Earth's surface every (sidereal) day, regardless of other orbital properties.
 For a geostationary orbit in particular, it ensures that it holds the same longitude over time.
-This orbital period, T, is directly related to the semi-major axis of the orbit through the formula:
+This orbital period, T, is directly related to the semi-major axis of the orbit through Kepler's Third Law: